Nideggen Castle: History

 Under Gerhard of Jülich, the settlement of Nydeckin was founded near the Burgflecken.
 Gerhard granted Nideggen town rights in 1313.

 William V, later Duke William I started to extend the castle in 1340, the palas at Nideggen being one of the largest castle halls built in the Rhineland.
 In the late Middle Ages, only the Emperor's hall of Aachen Town Hall and the Gürzenich in Cologne approached similar dimensions.
 William I was also the one who made Nideggen Castle his family seat in 1356.

 After the death of Rainhald of Jülich, the castle went to the family of the dukes of Berg, whose heads from then on called themselves the Dukes of Jülich and Berg.

 With the extinction of the House of Jülich and Berg in 1511, Nideggen went into the possession of the Duchy of Cleves.

 Hereditary disputes between the House of Cleves and Emperor Charles V over the Duchy of Geldern culminated in the Guelders Wars (also known as the Jülich feud), in the course of which the castle and town of Nideggen were destroyed by imperial artillery in 1542.

-In 1689, the castle was suffered a similar fate.
+In 1689, the castle suffered a similar fate.
 During the War of the Palatine Succession, troops under Louis XIV once again looted and burned it down.
 Earthquakes in 1755 and 1878 did the rest.
 The castle fell into ruins, was seized by the French and was sold by them in 1794 for demolition.
 It was subsequently used as a quarry.

 It was only on the initiative of the Nideggen townsfolk that an end was put to this.
 The castle was bought jointly and secured in 1888.
 In 1905, the county of Düren was given the castle as a gift.
 It is still in their possession today.

 From 1901, the castle was rebuilt for the first time and used as a museum of local history, but attacks during World War II caused unprecedented damage to the building structure.
 Reconstruction did not begin until the 1950s.
 The first steps have been taken to ensure that the Romanesque parish church of the castle site is restored.
 The tower house was then restored in its original form and became home to the first castle museum in North Rhine-Westphalia in 1979.